Dan Boys BSc (Hons)

-Sean is primarily responsible for bat survey and mitigation advice (including applications for European Protected Species licences with respect to bats) and is a licensed bat surveyor.
+Sean is primarily responsible for bat survey and mitigation advice (including applications for European Protected Species licences with respect to bats).
+As well as being a licenced bat surveyor, he is also ‘registered consultant’ RC112 for obtaining ‘low impact’ Bat Mitigation Class Licences (BMCL).
 He is also highly experienced in botanical survey and management planning and has over fifteen years experience of professional ecological work.
 This includes upland vegetation surveys in the Mourne Mountains and seabird surveys on the west coast of Scotland and Shetland.
 Sean is also licensed to survey for great crested newts and white-clawed crayfish.

 Christian joined EMEC in 2019, after coming over to the UK from the Netherlands.
 He has a degree in Nature and Forestry management from Van Hall Larenstein University.
 In the Netherlands he gained experience in doing visual tree assessments (VTA), surveying and supervising public green areas for various municipal councils.
 He is also trained in chainsaw operation and the surveying and inspection of various fauna.
 Christian carries out a range of tree surveys as part of our arboricultural team.

 Joining us in August 2015, Adrian Dutton brings additional skills to EMEC Ecology, with his 30 years experience in invertebrates.
 He is a valuable asset to the company and has already carried out invertebrate surveys for Natural England across the country, looking at invertebrate abundance in relation to scrub habitat.
 In addition to the species level identification required for the contract for Natural England, Adrian has been undertaking butterfly and moth surveys at sites in Nottinghamshire and aquatic invertebrate surveys of rivers and streams.
 The results of these surveys can be used to assess the pollution levels of watercourses.